 Editing user’s credentials

-Make sure to communicate the password to the user through a secure channel.
+Make sure to communicate passwords to users through secure channels.

-Use system credentials to log in makes FileZilla Server delegate credential checks to the operating system it’s running on.
-In this case, if you also select the use system credentials also for accessing files and directories checkbox, then the user will be granted the same access privileges that are associated with their host operating system account, although these might be further restricted by the mount points.
+By setting Use system credentials to log in, FileZilla Server delegates credential checks to the operating system it’s running on.
+If you also select the Use system credentials also for accessing files and directories checkbox,the user will be granted the same access privileges that are associated with their host operating system account, although these might be further restricted by the mount points.

 Editing mount points